capnemo/rpi_fan/README.md

 Interfacing the fan to the board
 --------------------------------
 Raspberry pi series of SBCs come with power pins(5V) on pins 2 and 4.
 Ground is on pin 6 .
 PWM is available on pin 12 (GPIO18).
-The fan chosen is the Noctua NF-A4x10 5 volt pwm fan mainly because of its form factor and the fact that it is controllable via PWM.
+The fan chosen is the Noctua NF-A4x10 5 volt pwm fan mainly because of its form factor and it is controllable via PWM.

 Running the software.
 ---------------------